shay-te/props-config/README.md

 ```

-Now define the rules that matched you configuration file, and pass the 'myProduct.conf' path, and you are Done.
+Define the rules that matched you configuration file, and pass the 'myProduct.conf' path, and you are Done.
+now you will have a **SAFE TO USER** get function, to get any value from the configuration file
 (this is a more complex example that also handle group of values. and a sandbox)

  ```javascript